CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Virtualization-Integrations/Integrating-Hardware-VTEPs-with-Midokura-MidoNet-and-OpenStack.md

 {{%notice note%}}

-There is no support for [VXLAN routing](/version/cumulus-linux-377/Network-Virtualization/VXLAN-Routing) in the Trident II chipset; use a loopback interface ([hyperloop](VXLAN-Routing.html#src-8362747_VXLANRouting-t2)) instead.
+There is no support for [VXLAN routing](/cumulus-linux/Network-Virtualization/VXLAN-Routing) in the Trident II chipset; use a loopback interface ([hyperloop](VXLAN-Routing.html#src-8362747_VXLANRouting-t2)) instead.

 {{%/notice%}}

-## <span>Configure the MidoNet Integration on the Switch</span>
+## Configure the MidoNet Integration on the Switch

 Before you start to configure the MidoNet tunnel zones and VTEP binding, and connect virtual ports to the VXLAN, you need to enable and start the